NNLO study of top-quark mass renormalization scheme uncertainties in Higgs boson production: Phenomenological results

 We can observe that the results shown in figure~\ref{fig:Kfac_HH} present a very similar pattern to those in figure~\ref{fig:Kfac}, i.e. the \OS scheme has a better perturbative behaviour than the \ms scheme in the large invariant mass region.
 We can therefore expect again that the \OS prediction will be more stable from the perturbative point of view, and that larger higher-order corrections to the \ms prediction will bring it closer to the former.
 In light of this, considering the envelope of the \OS and \ms predictions in the tail of the $m_{HH}$ distribution, and the ensuing effect in the total cross section, is a rather conservative approach, and a more aggressive alternative (like considering only the scale uncertainties in the \OS scheme in this invariant mass region) might be considered.
 Since in the large invariant mass region we observe the largest suppression in the \ms predictions compared to the \OS ones, such approach would lead to a reduced estimate of the lower bound of the scheme and scale uncertainties.

-It is worth pointing out that in ref.~\cite{Baglio:2020ini}, and in contrast to our conclusions based on the perturbative convergence of the different renormalization schemes, it was shown that the logarithmic structure of the NLO corrections in the high-energy limit~\cite{Davies:2018qvx} suggests that a running top-quark mass is preferred for large values of $m_{HH}$.
-In view of this, higher-order studies on the logarithmic structure of the di-Higgs cross section in this kinematical region, as well as results including the top-quark mass dependence in the three-loop virtual corrections (or, eventually, approximate results valid at large $m_{HH}$), are definitely desirable, and might shed light on the preferred scheme and scale choice in the tail of the invariant mass distribution.
+It is worth pointing out that in ref.~\cite{Baglio:2020ini}, and in contrast to our conclusions based on the perturbative convergence of the different renormalization schemes, it was shown that the logarithmic structure of the NLO corrections in the high-energy limit~\cite{Davies:2018qvx} suggests that a running top-quark mass is preferred for large values of $m_{HH}$.\footnote{We note that this observation only applies to the case of di-Higgs production, for which the LO squared amplitude does not contain logarithms in the high-energy limit.
+This is not the case for off-shell single Higgs production, nor for other top-quark-induced processes like $ZH$ production~\cite{Chen:2022rua}.} In view of this, higher-order studies on the logarithmic structure of the di-Higgs cross section in this kinematical region, as well as results including the top-quark mass dependence in the three-loop virtual corrections (or, eventually, approximate results valid at large $m_{HH}$), are definitely desirable, and might shed light on the preferred scheme and scale choice in the tail of the invariant mass distribution.

-Finally, we note that in the limit in which the Higgs self coupling $\lambda_{hhh}$ becomes very large the triangle contributions dominate the di-Higgs cross section, and therefore we can apply our results for off-shell Higgs boson production without performing any approximation.
+Finally, we note that in the limit in which the Higgs self coupling $\lambda$ becomes very large the triangle contributions dominate the di-Higgs cross section, and therefore we can apply our results for off-shell Higgs boson production without performing any approximation.
 In that case, we find the following uncertainties:

 where the notation is the same as in eq.~(\ref{eq:HH}).
-We can observe that the $\mum$ variation has a similar overall magnitude as for $\lambda_{hhh}=1$, though in this case the upper uncertainty is significantly larger than the lower one.
-This is expected, since the triangle contribution is concentrated at lower values of $m_{HH}$ (the peak, for instance, is located around $m_{HH}\sim 270$~GeV, to be compared to $m_{HH}\sim 400$~GeV in the $\lambda_{hhh}=1$ case), and this in turn is the region where the \ms prediction presents larger positive deviations w.r.t. the \OS result.
+We can observe that the $\mum$ variation has a similar overall magnitude as for $\lambda=1$, though in this case the upper uncertainty is significantly larger than the lower one.
+This is expected, since the triangle contribution is concentrated at lower values of $m_{HH}$ (the peak, for instance, is located around $m_{HH}\sim 270$~GeV, to be compared to $m_{HH}\sim 400$~GeV in the $\lambda=1$ case), and this in turn is the region where the \ms prediction presents larger positive deviations w.r.t. the \OS result.